CARPAL BONES ANATOMY

 1. Trapezium (Greater Multangular)

-• Radial side of the carpus, between the scaphoid and first metacarpal bone
+The trapezium sits on the radial side of the carpus, between the scaphoid and your first metacarpal bone.

 2. Trapezoid (Lesser Multangular)

-• Four articular facets separated by sharp edges
+The trapezoid has four articular facets separated by sharp edges.

 3. Capitate